Waelalessa21/csv_profiler/README.md

 - `src/csv_profiler/cli.py`: Provides command-line interface commands using Typer, allowing users to interact with the CSV profiler easily.

+- `src/csv_profiler/helper.py`: Helper class the contains the functions used in bacsic profile.

 - `src/main.py`: Entry point of the application that ties together the CSV reading, profiling, and report generation modules.